filamentgroup/responsive-carousel/README.md

 ```

 There are other extensions in the `src` folder, such as flip and fade transitions, autoplay, keyboard handling, pagination, and more.

+### Demos

-Check out the `test/functional/` directory for examples.
+Check out the [`test/functional/`](http://filamentgroup.github.com/responsive-carousel/test/functional/) directory for examples.

 ## Documentation
 _(Coming soon)_